coffeeaddictCapricorn/my-next-spotify/README.md

+<h1>My Next Spotify</h1>
+<h3>Next.js, react.js, Supabase, PostGreSQL, Stripe</h3>
-This is a Spotify clone that I'm working on.
-I take it from this tutorial and building it from scratch to gain more experience as a Junior Web Developer. https://www.youtube.com/watch?v=2aeMRB8LL4o
+<p></p>This is a Spotify clone that I'm working on.
+I take it from this tutorial and building it from scratch to gain more experience as a Junior Web Developer. https://www.youtube.com/watch?v=2aeMRB8LL4o</p>